jetscholar/jetscholar/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on General Machine Learning and IoT projectrs
+- 🔭 I’m currently working on General Machine Learning and IoT projects
-- 🌱 I’m currently learning Python, C++ and Node.js
+- 🌱 I’m currently learning Python, C++, Java and Node.js

 - 💬 Ask me about anything